ChuanChinLai/LaiEngine/README.md

 * Using LaiEngine to make a TowerDefenseGame

-* Implement the game with design patterns, including Facade, Mediator, Observer, etc...
+* Design and implement the gameplay with design patterns, including Facade, Mediator, Observer, etc...

 * Using Lua table for data input